MosesMwalya/bank_credit_scoring/README.md

 I would like to express my gratitude to Kaggle and those who provided this dataset.

 Additionally, thank you for visiting my project repository, I am excited to share more data-driven insights in future!

+## Contributions
+Contributions are welcome!
+If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTIONS](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/CONTRIBUTIONS.md) Any improvements, bug fixes, or additional projects are greatly appreciated.

+## LICENSE
+This project is licensed under the [MIT License](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/LICENSE.md).
+You are free to use the code and resources for educational or personal purposes.

+## Feedback and Contact
+I welcome any feedback, suggestions, or questions you may have about the projects or the repository.
+Feel free to reach out to me via [email](moses.mutua@gmail.com)

+Enjoy exploring my data science projects!